01 of 50

 Carolina Jessamine Cottage

-A screened-in porch designed by Atlantic Archives looks like an updated version of your grandparents' home, with the addition of some string lights that add a festive vibe.Continue to 44 of 50 below.
+A screened-in porch designed by Atlantic Archives looks like an updated version of your grandparents' home, with the addition of festive, year-round string lights.Continue to 44 of 50 below.

 44 of 50